-During the fiscal year ended September 30, 2006 the City entered into a capital lease with The Peoples Bank to finance the purchase of a fire truck.
-The purchase amount financed was \$897,699 at the fixed, simple interest rate of 3.75% for five years.
-Title to the fire truck is held in the name of the City and The Peoples Bank as lien holder.
+During the fiscal year ended September 30, 2012 the City entered into three capital leases with Hancock Bank to finance the purchase of various equipment.
+The total purchase amount financed was \$603,200 at the fixed, simple interest rate of 1.99% for five years.
+Title to the equipment is held in the name of the City and Hancock Bank as lien holder.
 The lease terms include a non-appropriation clause; however, the possibility of non-appropriation is remote.
 The lease does not include any contingent or purchase option payments or penalties.
-There are no restrictions on the City's use of the fire truck and the City insures the vehicle.
+There are no restrictions on the City's use of the equipment and the City insures the equipment.
 The City has accounted for the lease as a financing arrangement.
-This lease was paid in full during 2011.
-The City will make the following payments of principal and interest: